babo/bigquery-prezi/prezi.md

     - JSON path type queries
     - IP address parsing
     - regular expressions
-- web console, connectors for R, iPython, Pandas, Excel ???
-- these are expensive in a normal relational database that has indices
-- large, multi-tenant (shared) computer cluster
----
-# feels like SQL, seems like SQL
 - many advantages
 - but it's different, some things are harder
     - distinct values are tricky
     - joins with large datasets are tricky
 ???
-SQL is cheap to parallelize but aggregation is complex
+- SQL is cheap to parallelize but aggregation is complex
+- these are expensive in a normal relational database that has indices
 ---
 # Import, export, storage pricing
 - loading data into BigQuery is free